Sujaydas/DataAnalysisusingPython/Final Exam/Readme.md

 4  |  Man United  |  Tottenham  |  W W W W W W L L W W    |  L D D L D L D D D W    |  8.0        |  2.0          |  0.0         |  1.0        |  3.0          |  6.0

-Finally using the Prediction alogorithm below stats is obtained
+Finally using the Prediction alogorithm below stats is obtained, here L refers to Loss the mathc,  W referes to won the last match, D refers to Drew the match,  if the form is W W W L L D,  in the last six matches they have one drew last match played and lost the previous to that matches, and won previous to that 3 matches.

    |  Team 2     |  Home Form              |  Away Form              |  Home Wins  |  Home Losses  |  Home draws  |  Away Wins  |  Away Losses  |  Away draws  |  Home Prediction     |  Away Prediction